Be part of world-leading quantum research

 What is SQA career development funding (CDF)?

-• All SQA PhD scholarship students (Primary, Supplementary, Supplementary Extension and PhD Experience) will have access to a pool of SQA career development funds held locally at your university.
+• SQA PhD Partnership Scholarship students will have access to a pool of SQA career development funds held locally at your university.
 The approval processes and availability of funds will depend on your university who manage the process.
 The intention of this funding is not to replace funding you may already be eligible to receive (e.g., you may already have support for a laptop from your research group), but rather to provide you with opportunities you may not have been able to access without the SQA CDF - such as specialist training.

 How many rounds are there per year?

-• We typically hold two scholarship rounds per year – one in ~April and another ~September.
+• We typically hold two scholarship rounds per year – one in April and another in September.
 You can subscribe to our mailing list to be notified when scholarship rounds open.

 How do I know if my research area sufficiently relates to quantum tech?